unvacs/Linuxhardning_practical/Account-and-Access.md

 Login banners provide a definitive warning to any possible intruders that may want to access your system that certain types of activity are illegal, but at the same time, it also advises the authorized and legitimate users of their obligations relating to acceptable use of the computerized or networked environment(s).

+Pre-logon warning messages can deter unauthorized use, increase IT security awareness, and provide a legal basis for prosecuting unauthorized access.

 #### Solution

 The DoD required text is either: